mit-ll-responsible-ai/hydra-zen/docs/source/explanation/hydrated_dataclass.rst

 =====================================================================

-hydra-zen provides a decorator, :func:`~hydra_zen.hydrated_dataclass`, which is similar to :py:func:`dataclasses.dataclass`, but can be used to auto-populate Hydra-specific parameters; it also exposes other features that are available in :func:`~hydra_zen.builds`.
+hydra-zen provides a decorator, :func:`~hydra_zen.hydrated_dataclass`, which is similar to :py:func:`dataclasses.dataclass`.
+It can be used to dynamically auto-populate configuration parameters, à la :func:`~hydra_zen.builds`, while enabling users to define the config such that its properties are also statically available to various tools, like type-checkers and IDEs.

 E.g. in the following codeblock, we will use ``@hydrated_dataclass`` to create a frozen (i.e. immutable) config, which is designed to partially configure the class ``torch.optim.Adam``.
+Here, static tooling can "see" the types associated with the configured fields, and flag bad inputs in our code.
+That this config is immutable is also salient to static analysis.

 .. code:: python